European Ombudsman: European Ombudsman's responsiveness to complaints

 Data from the 2023 Annual Report shows how responsive the European Ombudsman was towards the complaints it received from individuals, companies, and associations, including complaints that were outside its mandate.
 In 2023, 1,126 complainants (41% of all complaints dealt with during 2023) received advice or found their case transferred to another complaints body.
 Another 873, (representing 37%) received a response informing the complaint that all advice from the European Ombudsman had already been provided.
-Finally, 393complaints (16% of all complaints dealt with that year) resulted in the opening of formal inquiries for further analyses.
+Finally, 393 complaints (16% of all complaints dealt with that year) resulted in the opening of formal inquiries for further analyses.

 Cooperation and acceptance by EU institutions

 The European Ombudsman reports that in 2022, "the EU institutions responded positively to the Ombudsman's proposals (solutions, recommendations, and suggestions) in 81% of instances".
-Out of 83proposals from the Ombudsman related to corrections the EU institutions should do to improve their administrative practices, 67 were positively received and had an influence on the problems identified.
+Out of 83 proposals from the Ombudsman related to corrections the EU institutions should do to improve their administrative practices, 67 were positively received and had an influence on the problems identified.